the-blaggyS/opencv-steel-darts/README.md

 			M=T2⋅R2⋅D⋅R1⋅T1

 1. moves the ellipse-center to the origin
-2. rotates the ellipse clockwise about the origin by angle θ, so that the major axis lines up withthe x-axis.
+2. rotates the ellipse clockwise about the origin by angle θ, so that the major axis lines up with the x-axis.
 3. scales the y-axis up so that it's as fat in y as in x.
 4. rotates counterclockwise by θ.
 5. translates the ellipse-center back to where it used to be.

 (https://math.stackexchange.com/questions/619037/circle-affine-transformation)